 \section{IR Setup Foundation}

-Unlike the traditional IR setup, there is no explicit user query in contextual recommendation (CR).
+Unlike the traditional IR setup, there is no explicit user query in the contextual recommendation (CR) task that we address in this paper.
 The primary objective in CR is rather to match the user's preference history with the POI descriptors (analogous to documents) in the user's current context(s).
 This contrasts with an IR-based approach where an explicit query can be formed from bits of information from the user profile.